 Although you may have the right to pursue an actionable claim against your employer for illegal termination, that does not mean that you have an infinite amount of time to do so.
 The time period to pursue a wrongful termination claim is governed by the statute of limitations.
 If you don’t file your wrongful termination lawsuit in court before the statute of limitations expires, you lose your right to pursue your wrongful termination claim.
 Accordingly, it is important to obtain legal advice from an experienced employment law attorney to determine how much time you have and when your statute of limitations expires.
 How long after being fired can you sue?

 Being wrongfully terminated is not fun and pursuing a wrongful termination against your employer isn’t even worse.
-Since the strength of these claims is based upon the facts, having an experienced employment law attorney, who is familiar with labor and employment law, to be able to sift through the facts and apply the applicable law is very important.
+Since the strength of these claims is based upon the facts, having an experienced labor lawyer in NYC, who is familiar with labor and employment law, to be able to sift through the facts and apply the applicable law is very important.

 The Law Office of Yuriy Moshes represent wrongfully terminated employees in the greater New York City area including all its boroughs, including Manhattan, Brooklyn, Queens, the Bronx, and Staten Island) as well as Northern New Jersey, Long Island, and Upstate New York.